-Uncoupling membranes are designed to overcome a variety of potential tiling problems, which naturally makes them a very popular choice with professional tilers.
+Uncoupling membranes. often referred to as movement mattings, are designed to overcome a variety of potential tiling problems, which naturally makes them a very popular choice with professional tilers.
 These useful membranes will uncouple the layer of tiles from the substrate below, which reduces any potential stresses, whilst assisting with waterproofing, heat exchange and evaporation.

 1) Water sensitive tiling substrates